Have you ever looked on the back of a food package, only to find ingredients you can’t pronounce and hidden sugars you didn’t expect?

 - Trans: found in vegetable shortening (Crisco), margarine, and mass-produced processed foods (cookies, crackers, muffins)

 By eating a wide variety of foods, you will naturally consume a blend of all three natural fats: saturated, monounsaturated, and polyunsaturated.
 You should aim to get most of your fats as monounsaturated and saturated.
-Consuming too much polyunsaturated fat (PUFA) has been linked to inflammation and poor health outcomes, but you need not avoid them entirely.
+Despite consuming a higher percentage of your dietary intake from fat during a well-formulated ketogenic diet, the total amount of polyunsaturated fat (PUFA) that your body needs each day does not change.
+So consuming sources high in omega-6 PUFA like corn and soybean oils can result in an imbalance in the body and cause poor gastrointestinal tolerance.
 It’s fine to get PUFA from natural sources, such as fish, and nuts, and small amounts of vegetable oils in the form of dressings, mayonnaise, etc., are okay on occasion, like when dining out.
 It’s rare to find a restaurant that has ranch dressing made with anything other than soybean oil.
 So that’s okay, but at home be sure to stock up on dressings and mayos made with oils like canola or olive.
 Artificial trans fats should be limited as much as possible or eliminated altogether.
 They are not natural fats and are linked to an increase in the risk of heart disease.
 Since they are mostly found in foods that do not fit into a ketogenic diet (packaged high-carb snack foods) your intake of trans fats will automatically decrease, but be sure to still pay attention to the amount on the label.

 Cholesterol is a fatty substance found only in animal products.
 Vegetables, nuts, seeds, and fruit contain no cholesterol.
 You do not need to count cholesterol.
 Research shows that, for most people, the amount of cholesterol in the foods you eat does not affect the amount of cholesterol in your blood.
 Egg yolks are welcome at the table again!